techvio-dev/techvio-dev/README.md

  ## ```whoami```

-- 💻 A competitive programmer (getting ready for *IOI 2025*).
+- 💻 A competitive programmer.
-- 🔬 Working on projects related to *computer vision* and *deep learning*.
+- 🔬 Working on projects related to *deep learning* and *NLP*.
 - 🌐 Data and development team member at *<a href="https://huggingface.co/atlasia">AtlasIA</a>*.
 - 🛡️ Casual pentester.
 - 💼 Freelancer developing virtualization solutions.